spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ### Set Permissions for Workspace Users

-If you want to give your users only access to the integrated notebook workspace feature, you can use the following policy.
+If you want to give your users only access to the integrated notebook workspace feature, you can use this policy.

 ```json
 {